 Experienced RNs with a baccalaureate degree in a major other than nursing may demonstrate competency equivalent to the bachelor’s degree in nursing by writing a petition for each of the two competency areas to the MN admissions/curriculum committee or by completing the equivalent coursework.

 Each petition must demonstrate knowledge and experience acquired through your academic, personal, and professional experiences in the areas of; leadership and care coordination, and population health in nursing.
 As noted; alternatively, to the written petition(s), you may enroll in the coursework to gain competency in one or both of the areas of leadership and population health.

 The committee will review your petitions and recommend admission (upon receipt of a graduate studies application) or recommend taking specific UW Bothell BSN coursework (earning a minimum of a 3.0 grade) for enrollment/application to the program.
 Submit written petition(s) with resume to the graduate advisor, Celinda Smith @ firstname.lastname@example.org.

-- Describe basic principles of public health and population-based practice.
+- Describe the basic principles of public health and population-based practice.